AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/bug_report.md

 1. Operating System
 2. Python version
-3. Example snippet that demonstrates the issue
+3. Example snippet that demonstrates the issue - if it's a build issue, please provide your complete command line invocation, and attach a log of the console output.
 4. OpenTimelineIO release version or commit hash
 5. Compiler information:
     on Mac, type `clang -v`, and paste the results here